Can PRP help with Hair Loss?

 So, are you in?

-If you’re interested in seeing if PRP therapy is right from you, contact Eternal Dermatology today.
+If you’re interested in seeing if PRP therapy is right from you, schedule a consultation online or call us at (301) 679-5772 to discuss your unique skin care needs.
 At Eternal Dermatology, our pledge is simple – in order to provide uncompromising quality in patient care, you’ll always be treated by a highly-skilled, board-certified dermatologist.
 No exceptions.
-We are located in Glenn Dale, MD (5 minutes from Bowie) and in Fulton, Maryland (5 minutes from Columbia and Laurel).